What do we believe

 Rev Tay is in charge of the Mandarin Speaking congregation at St Annes.
 He is married to Becky and they have 2 adult children.
 He enjoys badminton and table tennis.
 He is also the full-time head of the Mission to Seafarers.

 I’ve grown up in a Christian home, the daughter of a minister, so I’ve moved around a lot both in and out of the Sydney area, including in Papua New Guinea as missionaries.
 I’ve been attending St Anne’s for about a year and a half at both 10:00am and 6:00pm services, and have been involved in Reboot as a leader.
 I’ll be studying at SMBC while I’m doing my ministry traineeship here.
 I’m hoping to use this opportunity as a chance to explore what my options are for further ministry.

 Bronwyn works in the office on Mondays and Thursdays dealing with a variety of tasks including finance, in house design for the website, brochures and flyers and the day to day minutiae of parish life.

 Sharon Badman Wedding Secretary

 Sharon works in the office on Tuesdays, Wednesdays and Fridays.
-She deals with bookings for hire of St Anne’s facilities and looks after all wedding arrangements, liaising with ministers and wedding couple
+She deals with bookings for hire of St Anne’s facilities and looks after all wedding arrangements, liaising between the ministers and wedding couples.

 The history of Ryde has long been associated with the Church of St Anne.
 It is the third oldest church in Australia.

-By the turn of the century, a complex of civic building existed on the present Church St block including the Post Office, Court House and Registry Office.
+By the turn of the century a complex of civic buildings existed on the present Church St block including the Post Office, Court House and Registry Office.
 Of these only the Court House remains.

 The Centenary Memorial Hall built in the 1920s to accommodate the growing number of Sunday School children was demolished in 1999 to make way for the Ryde Anglican Centre.